How Is Perfume Made?

 Along with the celebrity endorsers, fancy packaging and sales assistance, it’s easy to see how a small bottle of perfume can end up with a hefty price tag.

-Relevant post – The cost of perfume
+Relevant post: The cost of perfume

 It’s not a quick process when it comes to creating perfumes.
-It can take many years and lots of ingredients before the experts reach a desired scent and formula.
-Of course, the end result is a genuine perfume that we can wear for around 2 years and be complimented on by others.
+It can take many years and many ingredients before the experts reach the desired scent and formula.
+Of course, the result is a genuine perfume that we can wear for around 2 years and be complimented on.
+The experts must take time, extensive testing, and mixing to create the perfect scent.

-Affiliate disclosure
+Affiliate Disclosure

 This page contains affiliate links.
 Should you click on a link and make a purchase, I may receive compensation.

-In order to do this, the perfume is set in a dark, cool room.
+Once the oils have been extracted from the plants and blended with alcohol, the mixture is ready for ageing.
+The perfume is set in a dark, cool room to do this.
 It will then stay there for several months without being disturbed or touched.

-Do you have a favourite scent ?
+Do you have a favourite scent?
 Do you wear a different one every day to match your mood?
 Let us know in the comments below.

 4 Comments